scalalandio/chimney/docs/docs/supported-transformations.md

       ().transformInto[Target] // new Target()
       ().transformIntoPartial[Target] // partial.Result.fromValue(new Target())
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Unit, Target] = Transformer.define[Unit, Target] .enableIgnoreUnmatchedBeanSetters
+      .buildTransformer
     ```

 If the flag was enabled in the implicit config it can be disabled with `.disableIgnoreUnmatchedBeanSetters`.